 - ACOs and CPs may be in a better position to reach the consumer engagement challenges and improve their understanding about health outcomes related to the social determinants of health through leveraging our peer perspectives and experience.

 - Our 5 core competencies and services, as defined by our Federal ILC Accreditation, are: information and referral, peer support services, skills training, individual and systems advocacy and transition services.

 A SUCCESSFUL TA EXPERIENCE

-NILP was contacted by ADA Coordinator of the Town of Groton as they had wanted to make their recreational sites accessible for all.
+We were contacted by the Americans with Disabilities Act (ADA) Coordinator of a town as they wanted to make their recreational sites accessible for all.
 They had 23 sites and many residents had expressed the desire to use the beautiful areas and fully enjoy what the Town spaces had to offer.
-Jim Lyons, who has been our ADA Advocacy and Community Relations Director for over 36 years, went out to meet with the Groton Disability Commission, and presented at Town Hall meetings to win approval for the project.
+Jim Lyons, who has been our ADA Advocacy and Community Relations Director for over 36 years, went out to meet with the Town Disability Commission, and presented at Town Hall meetings to win approval for the project.
 The NILP team completed a full ADA assessment and evaluation of all the sites and provided on-site training on disability awareness and cultural competency.
-The project was so successful that the Town of Groton has invited us back to complete ADA evaluations for all of their public buildings.
+The project was so successful that the Town has invited us back to complete ADA evaluations for all of their public buildings.

 The statements in this document are made solely by NILP.
 No statement in this document should be construed as an official position of or endorsement by Abt Associates Inc. or the Massachusetts Executive Office of Health and Human Services.